Arnaslie/By-the-Server-side/README.md

 - Basic HTTP server implementation in C
 - Client-server model using TCP/IP connections
 - Handling of HTTP requests and responses
-- [Add any other specific features your server implements]

 ## Prerequisites